This page provides an overview of loading data into BigQuery.

 Your data's schema.

-CSV, JSON, Avro, and Parquet all support flat data.
-JSON, Avro, Parquet, and Cloud Datastore backups also support data with nested and repeated fields.
+CSV, JSON, Avro, Parquet, and ORC all support flat data.
+JSON, Avro, Parquet, ORC, and Cloud Datastore backups also support data with nested and repeated fields.
 Nested and repeated data is useful for expressing hierarchical data.
 Nested and repeated fields also reduce duplication when denormalizing the data.

 If your data contains embedded newlines, BigQuery can load the data much faster in JSON or Avro format.
 When you are loading data from JSON files, the rows must be newline delimited.
 BigQuery expects newline-delimited JSON files to contain a single record per line.